Questions & Answers - Mold on Cheese

 Answers:

-Cheese made with mold (such as Roquefort, blue, Gorgonzola, Stilton, Brie, Camembert) - Discard soft cheeses such as Brie and Camembert if they contain molds that are not a part of the manufacturing process.
-If surface mold is on hard cheeses such as Gorgonzola and Stilton, cut off mold at least 1 inch around and below the mold spot and handle like hard cheese (above).
+Cheese made with mold (such as Roquefort, blue, Gorgonzola, Stilton, Brie, Camembert) – Some cheeses are actually made from mold and are safe to eat.
+Discard soft cheeses such as Brie and Camembert if they contain molds that are not a part of the manufacturing process.
 Molds that are not a part of the manufacturing process can be dangerous.

 Soft cheese (such as cottage, cream cheese, Neufchatel, chevre, Bel Paese, etc.) - Discard.
 Foods with high moisture content can be contaminated below the surface.
 Shredded, sliced, or crumbled cheese can be contaminated by the cutting instrument.
 Moldy soft cheese can also have bacteria growing along with the mold.